MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Experiments

-\textbf{Benchmark and Evaluation.} To rigorously assess \method, we construct a comprehensive evaluation benchmark consisting of 200 samples for comparison with audio-driven joint generation and an additional 200 samples dedicated to depth-conditioned generation.
-For general video quality assessment, encompassing motion smoothness, aesthetic appeal, and temporal consistency, we strictly adhere to the multidimensional VBench~\cite{huang2024vbench} protocol.
-Task-specific evaluations utilize Sync-C and Sync-D~\cite{chung2016out, prajwal2020lip} to measure the precision of audio-visual synchronization.
-To quantify semantic alignment, Text CLIP similarity~\cite{radford2021learning} is computed by averaging the cosine similarity between the \texttt{[VISUAL]} portion of the text prompts and eight uniformly sampled frames using a CLIP ViT-L/14 backbone.
-For identity preservation, Subject DINO similarity~\cite{caron2021emerging,liu2024grounding,ravi2024sam} is calculated between the pre-segmented reference images and generated frames, leveraging a DINO ViT-B/16 model and Grounding-DINO with SAM2 for character isolation.
-Furthermore, we evaluate motion intensity via Dynamic Degree, which measures the mean optical flow magnitude across 49 frames using RAFT-Large~\cite{teed2020raft}.
-For structural control, we calculate the Mean Absolute Error (MAE) between the input depth maps and those extracted from the synthesized videos to determine spatial fidelity.
+\textbf{Benchmark and Evaluation.} To assess \method, we construct a comprehensive evaluation benchmark with 200 samples for comparison with audio-driven joint generation and another 200 for depth-conditioned generation.
+For general video quality assessment, covering motion smoothness, aesthetic appeal, and temporal consistency, we follow the multidimensional VBench~\cite{huang2024vbench} protocol.
+Task-specific evaluations use Sync-C and Sync-D~\cite{chung2016out, prajwal2020lip} to measure audio-visual synchronization precision.
+To quantify semantic alignment, Text CLIP similarity~\cite{radford2021learning} is computed by averaging cosine similarity between the \texttt{[VISUAL]} portion of text prompts and eight uniformly sampled frames using a CLIP ViT-L/14 backbone.
+For identity preservation, Subject DINO similarity~\cite{caron2021emerging,liu2024grounding,ravi2024sam} is calculated between pre-segmented reference images and generated frames, leveraging a DINO ViT-B/16 model and Grounding-DINO with SAM2 for character isolation.
+We evaluate motion intensity via Dynamic Degree, which measures mean optical flow magnitude across 49 frames using RAFT-Large~\cite{teed2020raft}.
+For structural control, we calculate Mean Absolute Error (MAE) between input depth maps and those extracted from synthesized videos to determine spatial fidelity.